-- the Board of Statutory Auditors with the Controls and Risks Committee, the Independent Auditor, the Appointed Manager in charge of drafting corporate financial reports, and the Internal Auditing Manager; - the Board of Statutory Auditors with the Supervisory Board pursuant to Legislative Decree 231; - the Directors in charge of the internal control and risk management system with the Chairman of the Controls and Risks Committee.
+- the Board of Statutory Auditors with the Control and Risk Committee, the Independent Auditor, the Appointed Manager in charge of drafting corporate financial reports, and the Internal Auditing Manager; - the Board of Statutory Auditors with the Supervisory Board pursuant to Legislative Decree 231; - the Directors in charge of the internal control and risk management system with the Chairman of the Control and Risk Committee.

-10.0 The Interests of Directors and Transactions with Related Parties
+10.0 The interests of Directors and Related-Party Transactions

-At its meeting of 10 October 2006, the Board of Directors of Hera S.p.A. approved, in compliance with Articles 1 and 9 of the then-in force Corporate Governance Code, guidelines for significant transactions, transactions with related parties and transactions in which a director has an interest (Guidelines), in order to ensure that these transactions are conducted transparently and in conformity with the criteria of substantive and procedural correctness.
+At its meeting of 10 October 2006, the Board of Directors of Hera Spa approved, in compliance with the then-in force Self-Regulatory Code, guidelines for significant transactions, related-party transactions and transactions in which a director has an interest (Guidelines), in order to ensure that these transactions are conducted transparently and in compliance with the criteria of substantive and procedural correctness.

-Subsequently, the Board of Directors of Hera S.p.A. approved the new procedure for transactions with Related Parties (Procedure) in compliance with the provisions of the Consob Regulation adopted by virtue of Resolution no. 17221 of 12 March 2010 and subsequent amendments and integrations thereto ("Consob Regulation"), later updated on 21 December 2015.
+Subsequently, the Board of Directors of Hera Spa approved the new Related-Party Transaction Procedure in compliance with the provisions of the CONSOB Regulation adopted by virtue of Resolution No. 17221 of 12 March 2010 and subsequent amendments and integrations thereto ("CONSOB Regulation"), later updated on 21 December 2015.

-The Procedure cancelled and completely replaced the rules on transactions with Related Parties contained in the Guidelines, but there is no change to the existing rules set out in the Guidelines concerning significant transactions and transactions in which a director has an interest.
+This new Procedure cancelled and completely replaced the rules on related-party transactions contained in the Guidelines, but there is no change to the existing rules set out in the Guidelines concerning significant transactions and transactions in which a director has an interest.

-In the Procedure, the Board of Directors fully adopted the definitions of Related Parties and Transactions with Related Parties, as well as all the directly associated definitions, contained in the Consob Regulation and its annexes.

-The Procedure was last updated on 30 June 2021, in order to adapt it to the amendments - introduced by Consob resolution 21624 of 10 December 2020 - to the Consob Regulation on related party transactions adopted by resolution 17221 of 12 March 2010 and effective beginning 1 July 2021.
+In the Procedure, the Board of Directors fully adopted the definitions of Related Parties and Related-Party Transactions, as well as all the directly associated definitions, contained in the CONSOB Regulation and its annexes.
+The Procedure was last updated on 30 June 2021, in order to adapt it to the amendments - introduced by CONSOB Resolution 21624 of 10 December 2020 - to the CONSOB Regulation on Related-Party Transactions adopted by Resolution 17221 of 12 March 2010 and effective beginning 1 July 2021.

-In particular, the Procedure identifies:
+Specifically, the Procedure identifies:

-1) the types of transactions with related parties outlined in the Procedure:
+1) the types of related-party transactions outlined in the Procedure: